-Our research is looking at a variety of datamining algorithms and the underlying runtime which allow jobs to be composed from multiple, data sources and visualizations and to run efficiently and seamlessly either internally to a single CPU or across a tightly coupled cluster or distributed Grid.
-We use Cheminformatics and Geographical Information System GIS examples built around a parallel clustering datamining service.
-The parallelization of this would traditionally use MPI but here we use the CCR runtime running in MPI mode.
+We first present the Cheminformatics example a powerful with clustering datamining application.
+This would traditionally use MPI but here we use the CCR runtime running in MPI mode.
 CCR [10-11] was designed for robotics applications [12] but also investigated [13] as a general programming paradigm.
 CCR supports efficient thread management for handlers (continuations) spawned in response to messages being posted to ports.
 The ports (queues) are managed by CCR which has several primitives supporting the initiation of handlers when different message/port assignment patterns are recognized.
 Note that CCR supports a particular flavor of threading where information is passed by messages allowing simple correctness criteria.
-Further CCR already has a distributed "productivity layer" runtime known as DSS (Decentralised Software Services) built on top of it and we will use this as our productivity layer.

-However this paper is not really proposing the ultimate programming model but examining a possible low level runtime which could support a variety of different parallel programming models that would map down into it.
-In particular the new generation of parallel languages [14] from Darpa's HPCS High Productivity Computing System program supports the three execution styles (dynamic threading, MPI, coarse grain functional parallelism) we investigate here and our runtime could be used by these and other high level programming approaches.
+However this paper is not really proposing a programming model but examining a possible low level runtime which could support a variety of different parallel programming models that would map down into it.
+In particular the new generation of parallel languages [14] from Darpa's HPCS High Productivity Computing System program supports the three execution styles (dynamic threading, MPI, coarse grain functional parallelism) we investigate here.

-Table 1.
-Machines used
+Table 1: Machines Used

-AMD4: HPxw9300 workstation, 2 AMD Opteron CPUs
+Ī AMD4: HPxw9300 workstation, 2 AMD Opteron

-Processor 275 at 2.19GHz, L2 Cache 2x1MB (for each chip),
+CPUs Processor 275 at 2.19GHz, L2 Cache 4x1MB,

-Memory 4GB, XP Pro 64bit
+Memory 4GB, XP Pro 64bit 4 cores

 Benchmark Computational unit: 1.388 μs

-Intel4: Dell Precision PWS670, 2 Intel Xeon CPUs at
+Ī Intel4: Dell Precision PWS670, 2 Intel Xeon CPUs at

-2.80GHz, L2 Cache 2x2MB, Memory 4GB,
+2.80GHz, L2 Cache 2x2MB, Memory 4GB, XP Pro

-XP Pro 64bit
+64bit 4 cores

 Benchmark Computational unit: 1.475 μs

-Intel8a: Dell Precision PWS690, 2 Intel Xeon CPUs E5320 at
+Ī Intel8A: Dell Precision PWS690, 2 Intel Xeon CPUs

-1.86GHz, L2 Cache 2x4M, Memory 8GB, XP Pro 64bit
+E5320 at 1.86GHz, L2 Cache 4x2M, Memory 8GB,

+XP Pro 64bit 8 cores

 Benchmark Computational unit: 1.696 μs

-Intel8b: Dell Precision PWS690, 2 Intel Xeon CPUs x5355 at
+Ī Intel8B: Dell Precision PWS690, 2 Intel Xeon CPUs

-2.66GHz, L2 Cache 2X4M, Memory 4GB,
+x5355 at 2.66GHz, L2 Cache 4x2M, Memory 4GB,

-Vista Ultimate 64bit
+Vista Ultimate 64bit 8 cores

 Benchmark Computational unit: 1.188 μs

-We used four machine types in this study with details recorded above in Table 1.
-Each machine had two processors; one used the AMD dual core Opteron, one dual core Intel Xeons and there were two models of quad core Intel Xeons.
+We used four machine types in this study with details recorded above in table 1.
+Each machine had two processors; one used the AMD dual core Opteron, one dual Intel Xeons and there were two models of quad core Intel Xeons.
 As well as basic hardware, the table indicates performance on a computational unit used in performance test.

 In the next section, we discuss the clustering application and then in section 3 CCR and DSS.
 Section 4 defines more precisely our three execution models.
 Section 5 presents our basic performance results that suggest one can build a single runtime that supports the different execution models and so implement the hybrid productivity-efficiency environment.
-The CCR results are briefly compared with Java [3] and MPICH2 while the DSS results are contrasted with those of the Java Axis2.
 Future work and conclusions are in section 6.

-2. Clustering
+3. Clustering